ranchodeluxe/sheepdawg/README.md

 0. pip install -r requirements

 ## Create an IAM User to Run the Examples
-0. we probably don't want to run these examples as the AWS account holder, so let's create a new IAM user
+0. we won't want to run these examples as the AWS account holder, so let's create a new IAM user
 0. first, login to your AWS account and go to Account > Security Credentials > Access Keys
-0. either use your existing keys or create and activate new ones
+0. either use your existing account holder keys or create and activate new ones
 0. create a shell script with your Access Key and Access Secret called `aws_creds.sh`

     ```bash